itamarc/action-itemplate-ghpages/README.md

         # Publish the README.md from the repository root in the generated page as README.html (not required, default 'false')
         # The themes will automatically insert a link to the README.html file in the index.html file if this is 'true'.
         publish_readme_md: 'true'
+        # Folders or files to copy when publishing, keeping the relative path, separated by commas (not required, default '' - meaning none).
+        # These files will be copied to the output folder without any change.
+        content_to_copy: ''
         # The log level, according to the ones defined in java.util.logging.Level. (not required, default 'WARNING')
         log_level: 'INFO'
       env: